Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 eval "$(pyenv init -)"
 ```

+Double check `~/.bash_profile` or `~/.bashrc` or whatever for both accounts (root and the site user).
+If does not exist, then add it.
+Nothing about that is dynamically generated so it will work as long as you add it

 Where to append this to?
 Refer to [[Fundamental - login shell, interactive shell, profile, bash_profile, bashrc, zshrc, zprofile]].
-First figure out what shell you have by running `echo $SHELL` so that you know which shell configuration file to edit to.
+First figure out what shell you have by running `echo $SHELL` so that you know which shell configuration file to edit to (.bash_profile/.bashrc OR .z_profile/.zshrc).
 Then add the settings to the profile file (which is associated with login shells which you are using with SSH).

 No need to add to the rc file which is for Interactive Non-Logged in Sessions.
 You wouldn't want to start supervisor, pyenv, etc without user authentication.